top of page

 RAFFLE TICKET INFORMATION:

-Information about the 2022 raffle prizes and tickets is coming soon; if you would like to purchase a raffle ticket at that time, please contact a CBB member or call the CBB Office at 214-443-9222.
+The full details of our incredible 2025 raffle prizes and tickets can be found here; if you would like to purchase a raffle ticket, please contact a CBB member or call the CBB Office at 214-443-9222.
 The drawing will take place at the Cattle Baron’s Ball.
+Winners need not be present to win.

-A BIG thank you to our 2021 Raffle Sponsors: Park Place, NorthPark Center, Susurros Del Corazón Resort, Eiseman Jewels and Breitling, PlainsCapital Bank and Hillstone.
+A Texas-sized thank you to our 2025 Raffle Sponsor, Dallas Southwest Osteopathic Physicians, and our prize donors: Park Place, NorthPark Center, Eiseman Jewels, Lucchese, and PlainsCapital Bank.

 PRE-PARTIES:

-• Trailblazer’s Party: Donors who commit and turn in their contracts early to Cattle Baron’s Ball for 2022 are invited to attend a private party to celebrate the early fundraising successes.
+• Trailblazer’s Party: Donors who commit and turn in their contracts early to Cattle Baron’s Ball for 2025 are invited to attend a private party to celebrate the early fundraising successes.
+This party takes place in the spring.

-• Underwriter's Party: This private event is to show our appreciation to our 2022 sponsors and donors who help make Cattle Baron’s Ball the largest single-night fundraiser benefitting the American Cancer Society.
+• Underwriter's Party: This private event is to show our appreciation to our 2025 sponsors and donors who help make Cattle Baron’s Ball the largest single-night fundraiser benefitting the American Cancer Society.
+This party takes place in the fall.

 Our History